mgechev/angular2-github-app-bootstrap/README.md

     - {{user.public_repos}}
 - As last step, in order to provide slightly better user experience, inside the `removeUser` method in the `Home` component set the value of the `selectedUser` to `null` if it is equal to the user we want to remove.

 Thats it.
 You're done with this excercise!
-You can try it the same way you tried "Part 2"!
+You can try it the same way you tried "Step 2"!
 Congratulations!
 Here is what you should see as final result:

 ![Step 3](/assets/step3.png)